jefferyschmidt/bmad/projects/30_guitar_site/tech-stack.md

 web_application

 ## Reasoning
-Next.js provides a robust and scalable full-stack React framework that aligns well with the project's requirements.
-The integrated API routes and Prisma database toolkit simplify the development and deployment of the Guitar Site, ensuring a modern, performant, and maintainable application.
+Next.js provides a robust and scalable full-stack React framework that aligns well with the project requirements.
+Prisma offers a modern database toolkit that simplifies the data access layer, while PostgreSQL is a suitable choice for the relational data needs of the Guitar Site.
+This tech stack enables efficient development, good performance, and easy deployment to Vercel.

 ## Frontend
 - Framework: Next.js